MarkY-LunarG/LunarGlobe/BUILD.md

 ### Windows Build - Microsoft Visual Studio

 1. Open a Developer Command Prompt for VS201x
-2. Change directory to `LunarGravity` -- the root of the cloned git repository
+2. Change directory to `LunarGlobe` -- the root of the cloned git repository
 3. Run `git submodule update --init --recursive` -- this will download in-tree external dependencies
 4. Create a `build` directory, change into that directory, and run cmake